rl-institut/open_plan/docs/model/components.rst

 If you do not want to optimize the charge controller's capacity you can take its costs and efficiency into account when defining the storage's input and output power, see :ref:`storage_csv`.
 A charge controller is defined by two transformers, see section :ref:`energy_conversion` above.

-Note that capacity reduction over the lifetime of a BESS that may occur due to different effects during aging cannot be taken into consideration in MVS.
+Note that capacity reduction over the lifetime of a BESS that may occur due to different effects during aging cannot be taken into consideration in the open_plan tool.
 A possible workaround for this could be to manipulate the lifetime.

 Hydrogen storage (H2)
 =====================

-Hydrogen storages are modelled as all storage types in MVS with as :code:`GenericStorage` like described above.
+Hydrogen storages are modelled as all storage types in the open_plan tool as :code:`GenericStorage` like described above.

 The most common hydrogen storages store H2 as liquid under temperatures lower than -253 °C or under high pressures.
 The energy needed to provide these requirements cannot be modelled via the storage component as another energy sector such as cooling or electricity is needed.
 It could therefore, be modelled as an additional demand of the energy system, see `issue #811 <https://github.com/rl-institut/multi-vector-simulator/issues/811>`_